art3misxmoon/art3mis.pm/content/posts/on-writing-blog-posts.md

 ## on twitter as a source

 these past few days, i’ve been reading
-[karth and adam m smith’s paper][wfck] on WFC constrain solving, and it’s really interesting, and i definitely understand all the words in it! but what really stood out to me was the fact that almost half of the sources in the paper are just tweets or personal correspondence. school really makes you think that you can only use scholarly articles and reference sources, and here’s an amazing paper coming out of a
+[isaac karth and adam m. smith’s paper][wfck] on WFC constrain solving, and it’s really interesting, and i definitely understand all the words in it! but what really stood out to me was the fact that almost half of the sources in the paper are just tweets or personal correspondence. school really makes you think that you can only use scholarly articles and reference sources, and here’s an amazing paper coming out of a